Sorry, you need to enable JavaScript to visit this website.

 Frequently asked questions

-The following options are currently envisaged provided that the requirements are met and accredited in each case, as applicable:
+Currently, the following options are considered provided that the requirements established for each case are met and accredited:

 • Through a Training Course in an Authorised Training Organisation (ATO or DTO)

-• Through the conversion of license of a third country ICAO
+• Through the acceptance of ratings of type or class entered in license of a third country ICAO

 • Through the recognition of national military licences